|Tues, May 28||Wed, May 29||Thurs, May 30||Fri, May 31||Sat, June 1|

 |Getting started with Likelihood Analysis in LAT -|

-Quiz tool link: kahoot.it
+Quiz tool link: kahoot.com

 PDG Statistics review